Yug34/video-editor/README.md

 # Client-sided video editor

-> [!NOTE]
-> Yup, I know.
-I shouldn't have used NextJS for this project.
-I just had different plans for this project initially but then it took a different direction.
-Oh well.

 A video editor that lets you edit your videos on the client-side.

 Made with `FFmpeg.wasm` and `shadcn/ui`.